striderarun/building-agents-with-langgraph/README.md

-A repository for building different kinds of AI agents using Langgraph.
+A repository for building different kinds of agentic workflows using Langgraph.